moves-rwth/stormpy/doc/source/doc/building_mas.rst

 Transition Matrix
 ==================
 In :doc:`building_mdps`, we used the SparseMatrixBuilder to create a matrix with a custom row grouping.
-In this example, we use the numpy library:
+In this example, we use the numpy library.

 In the beginning, we create a numpy array that will be used to build the transition matrix of our model.::